 - Scrub the potatoes thoroughly to remove any traces of dirt from the skin.
 Cut the potatoes into roughly 1 ½ inch chunks and add them to a large pot.

-- Heat the pot over high heat; when the water begins to boil, add a generous pinch of salt.
+- Place the pot on the stove and cover the potatoes with water, making sure the top of the potatoes are submerged in at least 1 inch of water.
+Heat the pot over high heat; when the water begins to boil, add a couple generous pinches of salt.
 Turn the heat down if necessary to maintain a gentle boil.
 Continue the gentle boil until the potato pieces can be easily pierced with a fork.
 This process should take approximately 25 minutes from start to finish.

 - While the potatoes are cooking, chop the herbs and set aside.

-- Heat the potatoes over low heat for 1 - 2 minutes, just long enough for the excess liquid at the bottom of the pot to evaporate.
+- Once the potatoes are done cooking, turn off the stove, drain the potatoes and return them back to the pot.
+Heat the potatoes over low heat for 1 - 2 minutes, just long enough for the excess liquid at the bottom of the pot to evaporate.

 - Turn the heat off and mash the potatoes with a potato masher.